sworupkhadka/Python/readme.md

 - Missing states can be saved into a new CSV file for practice
 - **Concepts**: Pandas DataFrames, reading/writing CSV, conditional filtering, tracking progress

+### 🔹 NATO Phonetic Alphabet Game (Day 26)
+- Convert letters of a word to NATO phonetic codes
+- Uppercase input to match dictionary keys
+- Use list comprehension for the phonetic list
+- **Concepts:** Dictionaries, list comprehension, strings, input

 ---

 ##  Features Across Projects